rebecavalverde/help-docs/docs/en/policies/index.md

 ### For schools and businesses using Flat for Education:

-If you are a school or business using our dedicated education product [Flat for Education](https://flat.io/edu), the following terms applies to you:
+If you are a school or business using our dedicated education product [Flat for Education](https://flat.io/edu), the following terms apply to you:

 * [Privacy Policy](/help/en/policies/privacy-policy.html) *(Last Update: May 23, 2018)*
   * [Annex 1 - Personal information we collect](/help/en/policies/privacy-policy-annex-1-information-collected.html)